elastic/kibana/rfcs/text/0017_url_service.md

 1. It will provide a facility to create locators.
 1. It will also be a registry of locators, every newly created locator is automatically added to the registry.
+The registry should never be used when locator ID is known at the compile time, but is reserved only for use cases when we only know ID of a locator at runtime.

 ```ts
 interface ILocatorClient {